 The Rock Bus · Rock Fore!
 Dough

 The Rock Boat was set to sail out of New Orleans at the end of September and sold out months in advance.
 We decided to add a 2nd Rock Boat in January of 2006, thinking we would have one event every 6 months.
-One month before we were scheduled to sail, Hurricane Katrina hit New Orleans and Carnival rented our ship to FEMA so they could use it to house relief workers and families that lost their homes.
+One month before we were scheduled to sail, Hurricane Katrina hit New Orleans and Carnival rented our ship to FEMA so they could use it to house relief workers and families that had lost their homes.
 The Rock Boat was cancelled.
-We were sure that we'd go out of business.
+We were sure we'd go out of business.
 Even though the cruise line owed us our charter fee back, we were still out all the money in marketing, artist fees and a year's worth of general operating costs.
 After a trip to Miami, Carnival agreed to pay us all our unrecoverable expenses and allow us to stay in business.
 Guests were calling us saying, “keep our money... just don’t go out of business."
 This is when we realized we were in the community business, and that was a defining moment for sure.
 In an effort to make the best of a bad situation, we invited guests and artists to Atlanta during the weekend we were supposed to be on the cruise, and 500 guests traveled to "Rock For Relief," a concert with most of the bands scheduled to play on board.
 We ended up raising $55,000 for Hurricane Katrina Relief that weekend.
 At the end of December, Andy got a call from the Barenaked Ladies manager asking if we could help them host their fans on a cruise.
 We said “We’ve been waiting on your call.”
 We also decided that we would no longer represent Sister Hazel as a management client, but help them find a new manager and continue being their partner on The Rock Boat.